-Sessions are priced at £11.40, which includes a healthy snack and drink.
-Hot meals for the pm session are available at £2.30 for a main meal and pudding.
+Sessions are priced at £12.00, which includes a healthy snack and drink.
+Hot meals for the pm session are available at £2.50 for a main meal and pudding.
 Fees are due half a term in advance.
-If this is a difficulty, then parents/carers should see the pre-school manager for a more accessible arrangement.
+If this is a difficulty, then parents/carers should see the preschool manager for a more accessible arrangement.

-There are two means of funding for pre-school children and details of both can be obtained from staff or the internet.
+There are three means of funding for preschool children and details of both can be obtained from staff or the internet.

 ‘The government provides funding for all three and four year old children, starting from the funding period after their third birthday until they start school (usually at statutory school age – the term following their fifth birthday), to attend an Ofsted registered early years and childcare setting.

 These children qualify for 15 hours of free Early Years Entitlement per week for up to 38 weeks per year, during school term time.
 The full 15 hours must be used over at least 2 days, a minimum of 2 ½ hours and maximum 10 hours per day.’
 (DCC).
 Parents that fulfill certain criteria may also apply for the new 30 hours funding.

 You are always welcome to approach any member of staff to discuss your child’s care and please ask if you would like to be seen in a private room for confidentiality.

-Pre-school Deputy Manager – Mrs Julie Gilbury, NAMCW, Paediatric and Emergency First Aid at Work
+Nursery Practitioner - Mrs Julie Gilbury - NAMCW, Paediatric and Emergency First Aid at Work

-Pre-school Assistant – Mrs Amy Dooley, Working towards Level 2 Children and Young People's Workforce, Paediatric first aid
+Nursery Assistant - Mrs Amy Dooley, Level 2 Children and Young People's Workforce, Paediatric first aid

 All staff are trained in safeguarding.